dropzone/dropzone/index.md

 but all IE versions have yet to be done.

-If you feel adventurous, I would be very glad if you could download the [`2.0.0-dev` version](https://github.com/enyo/dropzone/tree/develop) and report back any browser issues you may encounter.
-In general the Dropzone should either work completely or fall back to the fallback form.
+There is a [Version 2.0 test page](/test.html) and I would be happy if you could report back any browser issues you may encounter.
+In general the Dropzone should either completely work or fall back to the fallback form.
 (See the section »browser support« for a list of fully supported browsers.)

+If you feel adventurous you can download the [`2.0.0-dev` version](https://github.com/enyo/dropzone/tree/develop) and use it in your project.

 The API for Version 2.0 stayed the same, except for a few details: